Finiteness theorems for matroid complexes with prescribed topology: Definitions and notation

 The $h$-vector is $(1, 2, 3, 1, 0)$.
 The zero at the end comes from the fact that we have a cone over the vertex $1$.
 After removing it, the reduced (see below) broken circuit complex, $\overline{BC}_<(M)$, has $h$-vector $(1,2,3,1)$, so it is homotopy equivalent (but not homeomorphic) to a two dimensional sphere. \end{example}

-The broken circuit complex turns out to be a cone over a non-contractible space: the number of cone points equals the number of connected components of the matroid as shown in \cite{bjorner}.
-The {\bf reduced} broken circuit complex $\overline{BC}_<(M)$ is the complex that results from removing the cone points of the broken circuit complex.
-For simplicity we only work with connected matroids, i.e matroids whose independence complex cannot be decomposed as a join of two non-trivial complexes.

-\begin{remark} We already mentioned in the introduction that it is known that every independence complex arises as a broken circuit complex \cite{greenbook}.
+\begin{remark} We already mentioned in the introduction that it is known that every independence complex arises as a broken circuit complex \cite[Theorem 4.2]{BCC}.
 Furthermore, the class of independence complexes is \emph{strictly} contained in the class of (reduced) broken circuit complexes.
 To see this strict containment we go back to Example~\ref{ex:ed}.
-By Theorem~\ref{thm:chari} below if an independence complex is homotopy equivalent to a sphere, then it is a PS-sphere.
-The $h$-vector of any PS-sphere is always symmetric so the $h$-vector of the reduced broken circuit complex in Example \ref{ex:ed} is \emph{not} the $h$-vector of any independence complex. \end{remark} The following theorem provides one topological difference between independence and broken circuit complexes.
-Indeed, it follows from the work of Swartz \cite{swartz} that it is \emph{false} for broken circuit complexes.
+By \cite[Theorem 3]{Chari} if an independence complex is homotopy equivalent to a sphere, then it is a PS-sphere.
+The $h$-vector of any PS-sphere is always symmetric so the $h$-vector of the reduced broken circuit complex in Example \ref{ex:ed} is \emph{not} the $h$-vector of any independence complex. \end{remark}